the-claw/EDTracker-9150/readme.txt

-NOTE: This fork is for CMDR Claw's "sandwich" version of the EDTracker HW (i.e. with the 9150 MPU mounted directly on the back of the Arduino with arduino pins 5, 4 and TX0 providing MPU VCC, GND and INT respectively)
+NOTE: This fork is for CMDR Claw's "sandwich" version of the EDTracker HW (i.e. with the 9150 MPU mounted directly on the back of the Arduino with arduino pins 5, 4 and TXO providing MPU VCC, GND and INT respectively)
 See http://baxpace.com/forumimages/IMG_1700.JPG and http://baxpace.com/forumimages/IMG_1701.JPG

 Tested with latest Arduino Beta  1.5.8